idoo/AudioBookify/PRIVACY.md

 ### Subscription and Purchase Data
 - **Apple In-App Purchases:**
-  When you subscribe to Audiobook Maker Pro, your purchase is processed entirely by Apple through the App Store.
+  When you subscribe to Storify Pro, your purchase is processed entirely by Apple through the App Store.
 We do not collect, store, or have access to your payment information (credit card numbers, billing address, etc.).
 Apple handles all payment processing in accordance with their [Privacy Policy](https://www.apple.com/legal/privacy/).

 - **Subscription Status:**
   We receive confirmation of your subscription status (active/expired) from Apple to provide you with access to premium features.
 This does not include any personal financial information.